MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 ### Grant the Power Platform admin privilege to read enterprise policy

 Administrators who have Azure global, Dynamics 365, and Power Platform administration roles can access the Power Platform admin center to assign environments to the enterprise policy.
 To access the enterprise policies, the global admin with Azure key vault access is required to grant the **Reader** role to the Power Platform admin.
-Once the **Reader** role is granted, the Power Platform administrator will be able to view the enterprise policies on the Power Platform admin center.
+Once the **Reader** role is granted, the Power Platform administrator is able to view the enterprise policies on the Power Platform admin center.

 > [!NOTE]
 > Only Power Platform and Dynamics 365 administrators who are granted the reader role to the enterprise policy can add an environment to the policy.
 Other Power Platform or Dynamics 365 administrators might be able to view the enterprise policy but they'll get an error when they try to **Add environment** to the policy.